Commonwealth of Nations: Commonwealth Secretariat

 The Commonwealth Secretariat, established in 1965, is the main intergovernmental agency of the Commonwealth, facilitating consultation and co-operation among member governments and countries.
 It is responsible to member governments collectively.
 The Commonwealth of Nations is represented in the United Nations General Assembly by the Secretariat as an observer.
 The secretariat organises Commonwealth summits, meetings of ministers, consultative meetings and technical discussions; it assists policy development and provides policy advice, and facilitates multilateral communication among the member governments.
 It also provides technical assistance to help governments in the social and economic development of their countries and in support of the Commonwealth's fundamental political values.

 The secretariat is headed by the Commonwealth secretary-general, who is elected by the CHOG for no more than two four-year terms.
-The secretary-general and two deputy secretaries-general direct the divisions of the Secretariat.
+Two deputy secretaries-general assist.
 The present secretary-general is Shirley Ayorkor Botchwey, from Ghana, succeeding Patricia Scotland.
 The first secretary-general was Arnold Smith of Canada (1965–1975), followed by Sir Shridath Ramphal of Guyana (1975–1990), Chief Emeka Anyaoku of Nigeria (1990–1999), Don McKinnon of New Zealand (2000–2008), and Kamalesh Sharma of India (2008–2016).